Chris Pitt

-Christopher Pitt (also known as Chris Pitt) (born 12 May 1965) is an Australian Paralympic shooter.
-He has represented Australia in the 2016 Rio Paralympics and the 2020 Summer Paralympics.
+Christopher Pitt (also known as Chris Pitt) (12 May 1965 - 4 September 2025) was an Australian Paralympic shooter.
+He represented Australia at the 2016 Rio Paralympics and the 2020 Summer Paralympics.

 Personal

 Pitt was born on 12 May 1965.
 At the age of ten, a virus led to him contracting degenerative muscle disease called dermatomyositis and by the age of twelve he was a wheelchair user.
-He grew up on a farm in Bundaberg, Queensland and as of 2021 still lives there and cares for his mother.
+He grew up on a farm in Bundaberg, Queensland and cared for his mother.

+Nine months before the postponed 2021 Tokyo Paralympics, he had half of his tongue removed due to cancer.
+He went on to compete at the Tokyo Paralympics after surgeons took a piece out of Pitt’s leg and grafted it on to his tongue.
+He then had to endure 30 radiation treatments in six weeks.